-751.11 Wisconsin reports; distribution.
-(1) The supreme court may make such provisions for publication of its opinions as it deems appropriate.

-(2) The supreme court shall purchase sufficient copies of its reports to meet the requirements for distribution under ss.
+- 751.11 Wisconsin reports; distribution.
+(1) The supreme court may make such provisions for publication of its opinions as it deems appropriate. - (2) The supreme court shall purchase sufficient copies of its reports to meet the requirements for distribution under ss.
 16.79 (1), 35.84 and 35.85.
-The court shall reimburse the department of administration for all costs associated with the distribution of its reports, including, but not limited to, printing, mailing, handling, shipping and storage costs.

-(3) The supreme court shall provide copies of its reports for any new judgeship of a court of record.
+The court shall reimburse the department of administration for all costs associated with the distribution of its reports, including, but not limited to, printing, mailing, handling, shipping and storage costs. - (3) The supreme court shall provide copies of its reports for any new judgeship of a court of record.

 History: 1975 c.
 39; 1977 c.
 187 s.
 80; Stats.
 1977 s.
 751.11; 1979 c.
 34; 1985 a.
-29, 332.

 751.12 Rules of pleading and practice.
-The state supreme court shall, by rules promulgated by it from time to time, regulate pleading, practice and procedure in judicial proceedings in all courts, for the purpose of simplifying the same and of promoting the speedy determination of litigation upon its merits.
-The rules shall not abridge, enlarge or modify the substantive rights of any litigant.
+(1) The state supreme court shall, by rules promulgated by it from time to time, regulate pleading, practice, and procedure in judicial proceedings in all courts, for the purposes of simplifying the same and of promoting the speedy determination of litigation upon its merits.
+The rules shall not abridge, enlarge, or modify the substantive rights of any litigant.
 The effective dates for all rules adopted by the court shall be January 1 or July 1.
 A rule shall not become effective until 60 days after its adoption.
-All such rules shall be printed by the state printer and paid for out of the state treasury, and the court shall direct the rules to be distributed as it deems proper.
-All statutes relating to pleading, practice and procedure may be modified or suspended by rules promulgated under this section.
-No rule modifying or suspending such statutes may be adopted until the court has held a public hearing with reference to the rule.
-Notice of public hearings shall be given by publication of a class 3 notice, under ch.
+All rules promulgated under this section shall be printed by the state printer and paid for out of the state treasury, and the court shall direct the rules to be distributed as it considers proper.

+- (2) All statutes relating to pleading, practice, and procedure may be modified or suspended by rules promulgated under this section.
+No rule modifying or suspending statutes relating to pleading, practice, and procedure may be adopted until the court has held a public hearing with reference to the rule. - (3) Notice of public hearings shall be given by publication of a class 3 notice, under ch.
 985, the expense of the publication to be paid out of the state treasury.
-Notice shall also be given in an official publication of the state bar of Wisconsin, the notice to be published not more than 60 days nor less than 30 days before the date of hearing.
-The state bar of Wisconsin shall not charge the state treasury for publication of this notice.
-Proposed rules, including changes, if any, in existing rules, shall be set forth in full in the notice.
-This section shall not abridge the right of the legislature to enact, modify or repeal statutes or rules relating to pleading, practice or procedure.
-The judicial council shall act in an advisory capacity to assist the court in performing its duties under this section.
+Notice shall also be given in an official publication of the State Bar of Wisconsin, the notice to be published not more than 60 days nor less than 30 days before the date of hearing.
+The State Bar of Wisconsin shall not charge the state treasury for publication of this notice.
+Proposed rules, including changes, if any, in existing rules, shall be set forth in full in the notice. - (4) This section shall not abridge the right of the legislature to enact, modify, or repeal statutes or rules relating to pleading, practice, or procedure. - (5) The judicial council shall act in an advisory capacity to assist the court in performing its duties under this section.